 Used for multiple cosmetic applications

 Botox injections provide fast and transformative results that leaves your skin with a healthy glow.
-Procedures at our clinic are performed by Dr. Gurpreet Sidhu, who will inject specific muscles in the face to relax and smooth away wrinkles.
+Procedures at our dental clinic are performed by Dr. Gurpreet Sidhu, who will inject specific muscles in the face to relax and smooth away wrinkles.
 After a comprehensive exam he will mark your injection sites to the exact millimeter to make sure we get the absolute best result for your skin.

-In our Langley office, our patients love the simplicity of the procedure and additionally, 87% - 90% of patients experience wrinkle relaxation in less than a week with little-to-no discomfort.
+Patients love the simplicity of the procedure and additionally, 87% - 90% of patients experience wrinkle relaxation in less than a week with little-to-no discomfort.
 Some even report a drastic difference in their appearance in just three days following their injections.

 What is Botox for Cosmetics?